Use our Bosnia and Herzegovina travel guide for first timers for ideas and context. Our trip to Bosnia made it one of our favorite destinations.

 Neum, the little coastal town in which our bus turned inland, took artillery fire from Serb positions in March that year.
 A month later, a Serb attack on Sarajevo’s peace rally is the moment that is generally agreed catalyzed open warfare between the three major ethnic communities.

-Bosniak civilians were targeted, captured and displaced by Bosnian Serb forces and sympathizers.
+Bosniak civilians were targeted in all major cities, captured and displaced by Bosnian Serb forces and sympathizers.
 Both Serbian and Croatian interests sought to expand their respective borders.
 When government-sanctioned warfare began in 1993, non-Serbs suffered civil rights violations and ethnic cleansing, such as occurred in the Srebrenica massacre.
 The town of Srebrenica is located in what is now known as Republika Srpska, sister entity to the Federation of Bosnia and Herzegovina.

 This genocide elicited a response from the United States and the international community in the form of a NATO bombing campaign while Croat and Bosnian allies pushed back against the Serbs.
 In 1995, by agreement between representatives of Bosnia and Herzegovina, Croatia and Serbia, the fighting stopped, with NATO peacekeeping forces deployed and eventually peace talks restoring a fairly civil society.

-As we awaited dinner on our first night in Mostar, we picked up a coffee table-sized photography book at an adjacent restaurant table.
+As we awaited dinner on our first night in Mostar (which is a UNESCO World Heritage Site), we picked up a coffee table-sized photography book at an adjacent restaurant table.
 Its images were taken during and right after the war.

-The city was leveled, beautiful Stari Most and the main mosque destroyed.
+The city was leveled, the beautiful Stari Most spanning the Neretva River, and the main mosque below it destroyed.
 The book itself was tattered, with a vintage aspect.
 We had to keep reminding ourselves that these events were younger than our children, whose childhoods seem like yesterday.

 We sought the perspective of our two young Bosnia guides in Sarajevo, and asked is Bosnia and Herzegovina safe to visit.